FUN FACTS ABOUT MAY'S BIRTHSTONE EMERALD

 - A richer and more vibrant green hue signifies a more valuable gemstone.
 The most valuable and beautiful Emeralds exhibit an intense bluish hue in addition to their bold green color.

-- The oldest emeralds are about 3 billion years old.
+- The oldest emerald gemstones are about 3 billion years old.

 - Almost anywhere in the world, emerald is found.
-The major suppliers of emerald gemstones are China, Brazil, America, Switzerland, Spain, Afghanistan, etc.
+The major suppliers of emerald gems are China, Brazil, America, Switzerland, Spain, Afghanistan, etc.

 - As the gem of Venus, it is also considered to aid in fertility.
 Cleopatra, the tempestuous female queen of Egypt, was as well-known for wearing Emeralds as Elizabeth Taylor is for wearing diamonds.
 The emerald was Cleopatra's favorite gemstone and her passion for it is well documented.